kvetak/sMaSheD/readme.md

 ## Introduction
 Any organization should be aware of running mining software on its hardware in its network due to at least two reasons: a) the mining activity is often caused by malware, therefore, the mining activity is an indicator of a compromise; b) the energy (e.g., electricity, cooling, CPU and GPU power) spent on mining is paid by the hosting organization, but the recipient of the reward is a malicious actor.
 Universities or technological centers are typical examples of energy exploitation because they offer free computational resources (i.e., servers, network) to academics, researchers and students.
 Nevertheless, it is possible to start a mining operation in any organization.
 The malicious actor might exploit these assets resulting in an increased energy bill, depleted resources, endangered work processes, services and other users.
 Cryptocurrency mining is the only option how users may obtain freshly minted currency units.
 Moreover, mining is still the prevailing form of how to earn cryptorcurrencies with the existing equipment.

-We have created a publicly available web application that stores metadata about existing mining pools.
+Both mining server’s hostname and port number are publicly available (except mining malware cases) on pool’s webpage because they are necessary for successful setup of the mining process.
+Without this vital information, the miner would not be able to configure mining software properly.

+Based on these premises, we have decided to manually collect all mining software configurations announced by the biggest mining pools for several important cryptocurrencies.
+We gathered all these data in a database, which is accessible through a web application called sMaSheD (Mining Server Detector of cryptocurrency pools).
 Any user may query our system to check whether a given FQDN, IP address or port number is a part of known pool configuration.
+Moreover, this system monitors availability of mining service on known pools.

 ### JANE Framework
 This application is one of the modules of the JANE platform, which offers various mission-specific tools intended for digital forensics of computer networks.
 JANE follows microservice architecture and offers few containerized modules such as: